What is Ageism in the workplace?

 While the term is also used in regards to prejudice or harmful and discrimination against adolescents and children, such as denying them certain rights, ignoring or neglecting their ideas because they are considered young, or assuming that they should behave in certain ways because their age is so, the term is predominantly used in relation to the treatment of older people.
-Older people themselves can be ageist deeply, having internalized a lifetime of negative stereotypes about aging.
+Older people themselves can be ageist deeply, having internalized a lifetime of negative stereotypes about aging and ageism in the workplace.
 Fear of death and disability fear and dependence on others are major causes of ageism; avoiding, segregating, and rejecting older people are coping mechanisms that allow people to avoid thinking about their own mortality.

 What Ageism in the Workplace?

-Ageism is the last stronghold of prejudice in the North American workforce.
+Ageism in the workplace is the last stronghold of prejudice in the North American workforce.